Running a Successful Creative Agency: The Account Executive

 - Business development: Playing a crucial role in identifying and pursuing new business opportunities for the agency, an AE conducts market research and develops proposals and pitches for new clients.
 This is essential for your creative agencies to expand their client base, increase revenue, and stay competitive in the market.

-- Creative team liaison: Account executives connect the creative team and clients, ensuring that projects satisfy client expectations and requirements.
+- Creative team liaison: Account executives in a creative agency serve as a connection between the creative team and clients, ensuring that projects satisfy client expectations and requirements.
 They collaborate with the innovative team to generate ideas, concepts, and solutions to produce top-quality work that meets the client’s vision and objectives.

 Top of Mind Issues

-Here’re some challenges that account executives need to overcome in their daily work:
+Here’re some challenges that an ad agency account executives need to overcome in their daily work:

 - Make clients happy and manage their expectation